robertjskelton/robertjskelton.github.io/_posts/2023-10-13-suzuki-cappuccino-washer-fluid-tank-replacement.markdown

 ![Washer](/images/washer/7.jpg)
 ![Washer](/images/washer/8.jpg)

-I am getting into the habit of installing car parts before I even get the delivery notificions.
+I am getting into the habit of installing car parts before I even get the delivery notifications.
 ![Washer](/images/washer/10.jpg)

-Once you have the new pump and gasket on there, re-install as before and tighten down the 2 Phillips screws, then use a funnel and add your favorire [washer fluid](https://amzn.to/45DgXoY).
+Once you have the new pump and gasket on there, re-install as before and tighten down the 2 Phillips screws, then use a funnel and add your favorite [washer fluid](https://amzn.to/45DgXoY).
 Done!

 ![Washer](/images/washer/11.jpg)
 ![Washer](/images/washer/12.jpg)